private conference

 Thus, these arts have crossed the time and will still cross them by their subtleties and adaptability to the evolutions of the current world while preserving the immutable adages of the universe which will remain unchanged forever.

 So, are Chinese martial arts in the West the same as they were in the beginning?
-Quite simply, no. Chinese martial arts have been ridiculed to such an extent that it's unlikely you'll ever learn the real nuts and bolts of them these days.
+Quite simply, no. Chinese martial arts have been so ridiculed today that it's unlikely you'll ever be able to learn the real nuts and bolts.

 So what do you think?
 Is it done voluntarily (by China), in order to keep certain secrets, a memory, a history belonging to them?
 And that fooling the masses with a new martial definition is done on purpose?